dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 3. Start the transfer at the gaining registrar.
 4. Approve the transfer request.

 The first two steps are handled at DNSimple.
 The other steps are the responsibility of the gaining registrar.
-We are unable to provide support for them.
+We are unable to provide support for those steps.

-The _transfer code_ (also called _authorization code_, _auth code_, or _auth info_) is a code required to authorize the transfer of a domain name.
-The use of a transfer code is a common procedure for most TLDs, including all the gTLDs, such as `.COM`, `.NET`, and `.ORG`.
+The _transfer code_ (also called _authorization code_, _auth code_, or _auth info_) is required to authorize the transfer of a domain name.
+The use of a transfer code is a common procedure for most TLDs – including all the gTLDs, such as `.COM`, `.NET`, and `.ORG`.

 Some TLDs have different transfer procedures: